 Q: I am a farmer, market gardener or a creator of literary or artistic works and I wish to claim averaging adjustment

-In certain industries, people can receive up-front sums of money, like a writer who receives an advance for a new book.
-These individuals can claim relief to spread this income out over one or two tax years, to help even out their tax bill.
-This is known as an “averaging adjustment“, so tick this box if you wish to claim this.
+In certain industries, people can receive up-front sums of money.
+For example, a writer who receives an advance for a new book.
+These individuals can claim relief to spread this income out over one or two tax years.
+This will help even out their tax bill.
+And, it is called an “averaging adjustment” so tick this box if you wish to claim this.

 Q: I am a practising barrister

-Barristers must be careful when claiming certain expenses and the income they need to declare, so tick this box if it applies to you.
+Barristers must be careful when claiming certain expenses and the income they need to declare.
+So, only tick this box if it applies to you.

 Q: I have changed my accounting date

 If you filed a tax return last year, you can choose to declare your figures for a different time period in this return.
-But a change in accounting date can mean you end up getting taxed twice for the same accounting period.
-This double tax is called overlap profits and, although you can claim overlap relief, at a later date to get back your tax, you may not want to create a high tax bill that you have to pay now.
+But a change in an accounting date can mean you end up getting taxed twice for the same accounting period.
+We call this double tax, overlap profits.
+Although you can claim overlap relief, at a later date to get back your tax, you may not want to create a high tax bill that you have to pay now.

 Q: The results of my accounts, made up to a date in the year to 5 April 2019, have been declared on a previous return